Are Enemas Safe during Pregnancy?

 reducing the risk of C. difficile infection in newborns.

 In my first pregnancy I suffered terribly from constipation.
-I resorted to frequent use of glycerine suppositories to get my bowel to eliminate.
+I resorted to frequent use of glycerin suppositories to get my bowel to eliminate.
 Not a good solution!

 When I was pregnant with my second child I again experienced constipation.
 This time the constipation triggered uterine contractions, once at 25 weeks and again around 30 weeks.
 I was hospitalized each time as a result of the contractions caused by the constipation.
 Based on these experiences I do agree that bowel spasms can trigger uterine spasms.
-My "treatment" was a Panadine Forte -- which unfortunately made me even more constipated.
-Following the hospital stays I decided to try an at-home enema to prevent the build-up and constipation as well as preventing any further uterine contractions.
+My "treatment" was a Panadeine Forte — which unfortunately made me even more constipated.
+Following the hospital stays, I decided to try a home enema to prevent the build-up and constipation as well as preventing any further uterine contractions.
 This approach worked for me.